SAL de IBIZA

 Fleur de Sel

-The flower of salt grows in the nature reserve, in which the saline is.
-The fine crystals on the surface are formed only in long periods of sunshine, low humidity and constant wind.
+The salt flower grows in the nature reserve where the saltworks is located.
+The fine crystals on the water surface only form during long periods of sunshine, low humidity and constant wind.
 They are fine, mild and mineral.

 Sal de Ibiza - salt from the island

 The harvested sea salt is dried by the sun.
-It is ground coarse or fine, and has a clear, fruity saltiness, which is very discreet.
-For the salt mill or the pinch from the fingertips.
+It is ground coarsely or finely and has a clear, fruity saltiness that is very subtle.
+For the salt mill or the pinch from your fingertips.

 Granito